sanjiv-singh/taxi-coop/README.md

 * Supports queries and aggregations with MongoDB 4.0 compatibility.
 * Supports GeoIndexing and location based queries.

-Code related to deployment and updation of the database is located in the `taxidb` folder.
+Code related to deployment and updation of the database is located in the `taxi-db` folder.
 It contains the following:-

 * `taxidb.yml` - Cloudformation template for provisioning of the DB Cluster and DB instances.
 * `taxidb_lambda.py` - Lambda function for ingestion of data into DocumentDB cluster.
 This lambda function is provisioned in the same VPC as the db cluster to allow access.